Dollar Spot Q&A with BASF

 One point to note – when building fungicide programs make sure to use multi-site compounds such as ArmorTech Rotator fungicide (fluazonil) and chlorothalonil containing products and compounds with different FRAC codes to avoid resistance.
 BASF has several excellent dollar spot fungicides across several different FRAC codes to build an excellent dollar spot fungicide program.

 What are the challenges we face when controlling dollar spot?

 Fungicide resistance can be a challenge with dollar spot.
-Our two newest fungicides, Maxtima and Navicon, both contain a new DMI that is excellent on dollar spot (even on DMI insensitive pathogens) and can be used in the heat of the summer without the negative effects of traditional DMI’s.
+Two of our great fungicides, Maxtima and Navicon, both contain a DMI that is excellent on dollar spot (even on DMI-insensitive pathogens) and can be used in the heat of the summer without the negative effects of traditional DMI’s.

 Extended periods of wet overcast weather can be a challenge.
 Cultural practices such as aerification, vertical mowing, and topdressing to help reduce thatch and maintain balanced moisture are key to any healthy turfgrass.

-Fertility deficiencies can also aggravate dollar spot problems, so a balanced fertility program is essential as well.
+Fertility deficiencies can also aggravate dollar spot problems, so a balanced fertility program is also essential.